 Cabinet Painting – Most Common Concerns

-Refinishing your kitchen cabinets is a big decision.
+Refinishing your kitchen cabinets is a big decision (especially when asking what color you should paint your kitchen cabinets).
 There is a lot involved, and it requires a pretty substantial investment (either your own time or the cost of hiring a professional).
 If you are considering a DIY project or searching for the ‘best cabinet painters near me‘, you want to make sure you get this project done the right way.
 Your kitchen is the heart of your home and your kitchen cabinets are the focal point.
 We paint hundreds of kitchens every year so we a unique view as to the most common concerns of our clients.
 I’ll also add a few things that you should be concerned about that you may not even realize.

 Choosing a cabinet color that is not too ‘trendy’.

 Selecting a color for your kitchen cabinet paint is difficult.
 The cabinets are a pretty large surface area so you have to make sure that the color not only looks good with the rest of your decor, but you’ll also need to make sure the color is one that you’ll love for a long time.
 A two-toned look with the island a different color or the lower cabinets a different color is really popular right now but will that still be true five years from now?
 Grays and blues are also becoming increasingly popular (white is still the most popular cabinet color) but some homeowners may find these shades to be too trendy.
 Your best bet to avoid a color that is too trendy is to go with a slight off-white and to make sure that it goes well with your countertops and flooring.